Code-Institute-Submissions/Portfolio-Project-3/README.md

 - I have designed the UX in a intuitive way whereas visitors can easily find what they are looking for.
 The purpose of the design is provide feedback to the guests so they dont feel lost when navigating through the landing page.

 - The Landing Page was divided in several sections that are easy to be navigated thanks to a dynamic sticky navigation that follows the user up and down the page.

+## Visitors can

+- Submit a form directly from the website's contact form at the bottom of the page.
+The form is validated using Javascript, and sent using EmailJS.
+Once that is completed they receive an alert message letting them know their message has been sent sucessfully.

+- Have access to Milestones, future and current projects.

 ### Colour Scheme and Imagery